MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

         where revision 1 and 2 are the initial copy and the last change to the branch to be committed.

-.. tip:: **Logging in as frum**

-    * To access the frum account your ssh key will need to be added to frum authorised keys.
-    * When logged in to your linux desktop run ``ssh -Y frum@localhost`` and this will log you in as frum.
-      At this point you will be in UMDIR on the platform SPICE.
-You can then access frum on other machines via ssh -Y <HOSTNAME>.
-    * Apart from on SPICE the frum home directories and UMDIR are separate.
-XCE/F share the same UMDIR and the UMDIR on XCS is kept in sync with this one.

 .. _Trunk Status: https://code.metoffice.gov.uk/trac/lfric_apps/wiki/TrunkStatus